alallier/Dominoes-Scorer/README.md

 Implementation
 ---

-This documentation does not talk about implementation for obvious reasons we don't want to restrict the ideas by constricting ourselves to certains pieces of software....but
+This documentation does not talk about implementation for obvious reasons we don't want to restrict the ideas by constricting ourselves to certain pieces of software....but

 The following are some ideas of software we would like to use in the app